 How the Right Livelihood Quest Process Works

-The Right Livelihood Quest is a 3-months journey.
-It is conducted in small and intimate groups of up to 20 participants, in three sequential phases.
-Phase 1/Preparation is the first 3 weeks of the Quest, where you engage in a series of weekly guided activities, reflections, experiences, and readings.
-This is done individually, and you do it wherever you are.
-Phase 2/Retreat is a residential 5 day face-to-face retreat.
-Phase 3/Integration happens after the retreat part of the Quest is complete, and lasts 2 months.
-You engage in a series of guided online dialogues and teleconferences, assimilating and integrating the retreat experience and process into your life.
-Then, when this phase is complete, you join our growing community of practice of past Quest participants.
+The Quest is conducted in small and intimate groups of up to 20 participants, in three sequential phases.
+Phase 1/Preparation is the first 4 weeks of the Quest, where you engage in a series of weekly webinars, guided activities, reflections, experiences, and readings.
+This is done individually, and you complete it wherever you are.
+Phase 2/Retreat is a residential 5 day face-to-face retreat (in a blended delivery approach), or a 4-week virtual manner; either way, it is a deep dive and is the core of the journey.
+Phase 3/Integration happens after the retreat part of the Quest is complete, guiding you to assimilate and integrate the retreat experience and impact into your life.
+When this phase is complete, you join our growing community of practice of past Quest participants.

 Before You Start